Decoding the Most Popular PPC Terms and Jargon

 • Ad Group: An ad group is a collection of ads with a common theme or set of keywords.
 Organizing ads into ad groups allows for more targeted and relevant advertising campaigns.

-A keyword's performance based on its impression and position.
+A keyword's performance based on its clicks, impression, CTR, and position.

 How PPC Ads Help